Updated: February 15, 2023

 3. Lower Employee Turnover Rates

 Hiring new staff is expensive.
-First, you have to recruit new staff.
-Depending on what avenue you use, this may be a substantial cost.
-This can also include interview costs, job fair fees, drug screenings, background checks, and for more senior positions, even signing bonuses and relocation expenses.
+It often requires interview costs, job fair fees, drug screenings, background checks, and, for more senior positions, signing bonuses and relocation expenses.

 You also have to pay them to train, which is adding another body to the service or retail floor and your labor costs.
 This can lead to other indirect costs, such as the lost revenue from being understaffed during the interim period.